 - swelling or enlargement of the abdomen

-You will need to see a gynecologist, who will do a pelvic exam.
+You will need to see a gynecologist to get a pelvic exam.
 This exam is used to check the condition, size, and shape of your uterus.
-You may also need other tests:
+You may also need other tests, which include:

 This in-depth imaging testing produces pictures of your uterus, ovaries, and other pelvic organs.